Docker Container Restarts With Exit Code 137 (OOM Killed): Fix It

 print(stat)

-Or memray for an ergonomic flamegraph:
+Or memray for a flamegraph:

 pip install memray